armoar334/linecomp/README.md

 # usage
 source linecomp.sh at the end of your bashrc, and add linecomp.txt in ~/.local/share
+I WOULD ADVISE AGAINST USING THIS ON A HARD DISK
+If bash-completions is already slow for you, seek times will make this almost unbearable

 # Features
 Subdirectory / Directory suggestion